 Initiate a toast to this person.
 Invite everyone in the room to tell their stories of remembrance of this person.

-Your loved one, the person you will be remembering – will be there – and beaming with joy.
+The person you will be remembering will be there in Spirit and beaming with joy.
 Who doesn't feel awesome when they are, ever briefly, the center of attention?

-3. Make something the loved or participate in something they enjoyed
+3. Make something they loved to eat or participate in something they enjoyed

-Did you wife love to go out shopping, to a certain store, or made a certain mulled cider?
-Why not prepare it, or simply browse through the shop she enjoyed?
-Did you always go Christmas tree hunting together?
-Picking them out in the snow, carting them home?
-Why not still do this?
-In fact, invite your loved one along – they’d love to come in Spirit!
+Did your wife love to go out shopping, to a certain store, or made a certain mulled cider?
+Why not prepare it or simply browse through the shop she enjoyed?
+Did you always go tree hunting together with this person?

-After all, their tradition, when they were living, was your tradition too.
+Their tradition, when they were living, was your tradition, too.
 No need to forget all about it now.
 You can carry on, just more magically than before.

 4. Talk to them

-Let’s be honest here for a minute – if you've lost someone very close to you – you miss talking to them and having their input on things more than you expected.
+If you've lost someone very close to you, you may miss talking to them and having their input on things more than you expected.
 I know this is true for me.

 5. Make an altar